AplaProject/apla-docs-en/index.rst

    :align: center

-The description of the basic principles and approaches of technical performance of eGaaS platform is presented in the current document:
+The description of the basic principles and approaches of technical performance of Apla platform is presented in the current document:

 Contents